 Land Diving, where the New Zealander AJ Hackett got inspired for Bungee Jumping.
-It’s a custom that takes part from the first Saturday in April until the last Saturday in June, usually13 times in 2021 2022.
-All of us were nervous on that morning that everything works well from the flight in the morning from Port Vila to the private transport to the heart of Pentecost Island in Vanuatu.
+It’s a custom that takes part from the first Saturday in April until the last Saturday in June, usually13 times in 2021 and 2022.
+All of us were nervous that morning that everything works well from the flight in the morning from Port Vila to the private transport to the heart of Pentecost Island in Vanuatu.

 There is very limited space only, and flights fill up quickly for this event each Saturday.
 Advanced booking is recommended.
 Only very few airlines offer this trip.
 Some cruises offer this spectacle, too, but just for their guests.

 We made our booking six months in advance.
 Regarding the weather, Pentecost experiences much precipitation until late April.
 May gets drier, and June is the best choice if you like to watch these breathtaking jumps.

 The islands of Vanuatu have a tropical climate.
 It’s warm throughout the year and gets hot and humid during the rainy season with temperatures above 30°C. The season lasts from November to March officially, but the wettest months are January to April.
 The western side of Pentecost experiences more rain.
 Cyclones are more likely to happen between January and March.
 The category 5 monster, Cyclone Pam, hit Vanuatu in March 2015.
 It was the worst natural disaster ever.

 The best time to visit Vanuatu is the dry season from May to October.
 Occasional rain occurs.
 Day temps are pleasant below 30°C and nights slightly below 20°C. Therefore, if you wish to watch the famous land diving custom I recommend May and June the beginning of the dry season.